 - identifying unique solutions to old problems

 - being practical; developing concrete plans to make goals achievable

 - genuine, authentic, enthusiastic, and caring, while applying gentle confrontation and education in facilitating change

 - Mark Franklin and CareerCycles colleagues: Mark is a visionary who works tirelessly to find innovative ways to help others understand what really matters; develops tools and processes that facilitates engagement and inspired action.
 He is a big picture thinker with large mission: enriching lives of individuals and humanity.
 I admire his ability to take systems thinking he learned in Engineering and combine this with creative skills gained through his Masters in Counselling.
 Working as part of a collaborative, supportive team and learning community of CareerCycles colleagues has allowed us to grow our skills and knowledge.

 - Dr. Harold Minden: Professor and Psychologist who saw a need, wrote grant proposal, and created first of its kind University Learning Disabilities Program.
-The program grew from serving 40 students per year to over 1000 each year.
+The program grew from serving 40 students per year to over 1000.
 Admire people with a vision they bring to life.

 - Career Development Mentors: Too many to mention individually.
 In my role of coordinating career mentorship program, have had privilege and pleasure of working with hundreds of career mentors who have volunteered their time to assist university students with disabilities move forward with their educational and career goals.
 Inspiring and enlightening; showcasing power of supportive collaborations.